 How can I help my child live with a neuroblastoma?

 A child with a neuroblastoma needs ongoing care.
 Your child will be seen by oncologists and other healthcare providers to treat any late effects of treatment and to watch for signs or symptoms of the tumor returning.
-Your child will be checked with imaging tests and other tests.
-And your child may see other healthcare providers for problems from the tumor or from treatment.
-Your child may need therapy to help with movement and muscle strength.
-This may be done by physical and occupational therapists.?????????????????????????????????????????????????????
+Imaging scans and other tests will be done.

 Key points about neuroblastoma in children

-- Neuroblastoma is a cancerous?(malignant)?tumor that begins in nerve tissue of infants and very young children.?
+Neuroblastoma is a cancerous (malignant) tumor that starts in nerve tissue of infants and very young children.

-- The symptoms of neuroblastoma vary greatly depending on size, location?of the tumor?and whether it has spread.
+The symptoms of neuroblastoma vary a lot depending on the size of the tumor, where it is, and whether it has spread.
 Common symptoms are a lump or swelling.

 News & Publications